jschneider98/uiwatcher-docs/README.md

     <!-- This snippet needs to be added to the bottom of your <body> tag -->
     <script>
         window.addEventListener("load", function() {
-            // accountId is your GoGo Userr account ID
+            // accountId is your GoGo User account ID
             // token is your product's watcher token const params = {
                 accountId: "11111111-1111-1111-1111-111111111111",